Ōchi Station: Station layout

-The station consists of two side platforms serving two tracks.
+The station consists of two unnumbered side platforms serving two tracks.
 It had originally been a side and an island platform but the centre track has been removed.
 A station building also doubles as a community hall.
 Access to the opposite side platform is by means of a footbridge.
 The station is unstaffed but a kan'i itaku agent sells some types of tickets from the ticket window in the station building.

-Adjacent stations
+Platforms

 History

 On 1 December 1898, the Karatsu Kogyo Railway had opened a track from Miyoken (now Nishi-Karatsu) to Yamamoto.
 On 13 June 1899, the track was extended to Kyūragi with Ōchi opening on the same day as an intermediate station on the track.
 On 23 February 1902, the company, now renamed the Karatsu Railway, merged with the Kyushu Railway.
 When the Kyushu Railway was nationalized on 1 July 1907, Japanese Government Railways (JGR) took over control of the station.
 On 12 October 1909, the line which served the station was designated the Karatsu Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, control of the station passed to JR Kyushu.